bhargavbvs/PrepBoost/Sprint2.md

 4. 10 years Questions data is collected and are categorized according to the specific topic and subtopic.

 # What we accomplished
-Functions
+1. Functions
-Created the questions API to get the year wise specific questions Created the bookmark API to get bookmark questions of specific student Database migration from SQLite to MySql for multiple user access and scalability
+2. Created the questions API to get the year wise specific questions
+3. Created the bookmark API to get bookmark questions of specific student
+4. Database migration from SQLite to MySql for multiple user access and scalability
+5. Create User session management
+6. Create bookmarks table for the user to store bookmarked questions